At a Glance

 ✨Understand the Role

 Make sure you thoroughly understand the responsibilities of a Mental Health Criminal Justice Key Worker.
-Familiarise yourself with the specific challenges women on probation face and how your skills can help address these issues.
+Familiarise yourself with the specific challenges women on probation face and think about how your skills can help address these issues.

 ✨Use the STAR Method